#1 Ranked Children’s Hospital by U.S. News & World Report

 There are many ways you can help children and their families get the care they need.

 Some children with cardiomyopathy display few to no signs of illness at first, while others may be seriously affected by shortness of breath, dizziness and other symptoms from the beginning.
 Sometimes, children with cardiomyopathy need a heart transplant.
-Cardiomyopathy is the #1 reason for heart transplants in children.
+Cardiomyopathy is the No. 1 reason for heart transplants in children.

 Many children with dilated cardiomyopathy do not display symptoms; the disease is sometimes diagnosed coincidentally—for example, when the child has an echocardiogram for another reason, such as a heart murmur.